 …few have the patience to research history and theory, let alone a desire to publish their perspectives.
 What differentiates me as a professional critic is being compelled to maintain a critical practice as a living.

-you can check here Privacy issues and Yahoo
+check it out Privacy issues and Yahoo

 This article not need any introduction since the title says it all.
 Read Yahoo is spying on its users for the NSA, so here’s how to delete your account.